-3.4.2 September 2020
+3.4.2 September 2021

-3.4.3 December 2020
+3.4.3 December 2021

-3.4.4 March 2021
+3.4.4 March 2022

-3.4.5 June 2021
+3.4.5 June 2022

 Monitoring of spring 6 has ceased since it has been dammed, as differentiation between spring water and surface water runoff within the dam is not achievable.
-Only a small amount of water was visible at spring 7 in June 2021, while spring 8 was completely overgrown with native grasses.
-The erosion at the head of spring 9 has extended approximately 6inches as a result of heavy rainfall in the reporting period, which must be carefully monitored for signs of further erosion and the need to employ preventative action.
+There was running water present at all seeps on each of the monitoring rounds during the reporting period.
+Native grasses have continued to establish on the bare patches surrounding Spring 7 with constant water availability.
+Spring 8 holds a substantial amount of water and reeds and sedges are present in the ponds with abundant native grasses around the perimeter.
+The erosion at the head of spring 9 has not extended any further as a result of heavy rainfall in the reporting period, and therefore no preventative action has been required to date.